* China’s Q2 GDP drops from previous quarter

 * But further output curbs set to support steel prices -Jefferies

-BEIJING, July 17 (Reuters) - China’s construction steel rebar prices fell for a second day on Tuesday, pulled down in the wake of data that showed slowing growth in the Chinese economy and amid an intensifying trade spat with the United States.
+BEIJING, July 17 (Reuters) - China’s construction steel rebar prices fell for a second session on Tuesday, pulled down in the wake of data that showed slowing growth in the Chinese economy and amid an intensifying trade spat with the United States.

 China’s economy expanded at a slower pace in the second quarter as Beijing’s efforts to contain debt hurt activity, while a slowing property market also clouded the outlook for steel demand.